USDepartmentofLabor/api-standards/README.md

 ### API Keys

-These standards do not take a position on whether or not to use API keys.
+These standards do take a position on whether or not to use API keys.
+DOL uses them to provide detailed metrics to the API management team and senior leadership as well as to the developers themselves.
+API keys will be required and will be sent through the header.

-But _if_ keys are used to manage and authenticate API access, the API should allow some sort of unauthenticated access, without keys.

-This allows newcomers to use and experiment with the API in demo environments and with simple `curl`/`wget`/etc. requests.
+In the future, the API **may** allow some sort of very limited unauthenticated access, without keys to allow newcomers to use and experiment with the API in demo environments and with simple `curl`/`wget`/etc. requests.

-Consider whether one of your product goals is to allow a certain level of normal production use of the API without enforcing advanced registration by clients.

 ### Error handling